BestTimesToVisit.com Logo

 When is the absolute best time to visit Prague to avoid the biggest crowds but still enjoy pleasant weather?

-Beyond the Astronomical Clock, what's a truly magical, less-crowded experience in Prague?
+Beyond the Astronomical Clock and Prague Castle, what's a truly unique experience that most tourists miss?

-Honestly, the Prague Card can be a good value if you plan on hitting many of the major museums and attractions within a short period, and it includes public transport.
-However, if you're more interested in wandering the charming streets, enjoying the atmosphere, and perhaps only visiting a couple of key sites, you might save money by paying as you go.
-Do a quick tally of what you want to see and compare it to the card's price.
+The Prague Card can be a good value if you plan to visit many museums and attractions within a short period, and it often includes public transport.
+However, do the math based on your itinerary!
+If you're more interested in soaking up the atmosphere, enjoying free walking tours, and only visiting a couple of paid sites, you might save money by purchasing tickets individually.
+Always check the included attractions against your must-sees.

 What is the cheapest month to visit Prague, Czech Republic?